return to Natural Dog Health Remedies

 Dog Eye Discharge

-It is not unusual for dogs to have a bit of material collect in the corner of the eye.
-It is just a normal response of the eye to get rid of the day-to-day foreign matter that a dog is exposed to.
-Tearing is a bodily function to flush and clear away the accumulated foreign matter.
+It is common for dogs to have a bit of "gunk" collected in the corner of the eye.
+It is just a normal response of the eye to get rid of the day-to-day foreign substances that a dog is exposed to.
+Tearing is a bodily function to flush and clear away all the dirt and foreign substances.

-Abnormal dog eye discharge may develop suddenly or gradually.
-The amount of discharge present will be able to determine the severity of the disease.
-Generally speaking, the more eye discharge a dog has, the more serious is the disease.
+Excessive or abnormal eye discharge may develop suddenly or gradually.
+By looking at the amount and type of discharge, we can tell how serious the problem is.
+Generally speaking, the more eye discharge a dog has, the more serious is the eye disease.

 • Glaucoma